 If ETTR is not possible, it is still important to maximize exposure, i.e., to push the histogram as far to the right as possible at base ISO even if not to the right-hand edge.
 This allows capturing the greatest possible signal with least relative noise and creates the best foundation for the final image.
 Brightening can then be added to achieve the desired brightness.
 But where should this brightening be done: using in-camera ISO or during raw processing or both?

 The answer to this question depends on the "ISO-nature" of the camera.
-With an ISO-invariant camera (one whose read noise does not change with the camera's ISO setting), one could do either (brighten in-camera or during raw processing), but there are advantages to shooting dark (letting your image remain unbrightened) at the base ISO and brightening during raw processing.
+With an ISO-invariant camera (one whose read noise does not change with the camera's ISO setting), one could do either: brighten in-camera or during raw processing.
+But there are advantages to "shooting dark" (letting your image remain unbrightened at the base ISO setting) and brightening during raw processing.
 This will typically result in a final image with better IQ and less chance of clipped highlights.
-With an ISO-variant camera (one whose read noise decreases with increased ISO), the benefit is in favor of brightening with added in-camera ISO, which will typically result in less read noise than shooting darker and pushing in raw processing.
+With an ISO-variant camera (one whose read noise decreases with increased ISO), the benefit is in favor of brightening with added in-camera ISO, which will typically result in less read noise than "shooting dark" and pushing in raw processing.
 This benefit will be noticed primarily in the shadow regions – but care must be taken to avoid inadvertent clipping of desired highlights.
 Many cameras are partly-ISO-invariant, becoming ISO-invariant only after reaching a given ISO level – some (often called ISO-invariant) as low as ISO 200 or 400, but more typically at values upwards of ISO 800 or 1600.
-Here there are benefits from increasing ISO in-camera, if needed, up to this level and then effecting any further brightening, if required, during raw processing.
+Here there are benefits from increasing ISO in-camera, if needed, up to this level and then effecting the additonal brightening during raw processing.
 For greater detail on this important topic, see *5.

 Various constraints can come into play in determining an optimal exposure.
-These include DoF considerations affecting the f-ratio, motion-blur and/or camera-shake considerations affecting shutter speed, any desired amount of blown highlights (often, but not always, none), any desired shadow noise (or lack of it).
+These include DoF considerations affecting the f-ratio, motion-blur and/or camera-shake considerations affecting shutter speed, allowable blown highlights, and allowable shadow noise.
 Sometimes these constraints are incompatible and cannot all be achieved at once.
 In this case the raw shooter must make compromises.
 The maximal exposure satisfying these compromises while avoiding unwanted over-exposure is the optimal exposure, even if it is not ETTR.
 A shot based on any lesser exposure may be said to be under-exposed.